 What is a Trust?

-The decision to create a trust, and the type of trust to be utilized, should be made in consultation with your attorney and accountant.
-There are two steps: Preparation of the paperwork establishing and executing the trust, related wills and powers of attorney, and funding of the trust.
+The decision to create a trust, and the type of trust to be utilized, should be determined through consultation with your attorney and accountant.
+There are two steps: preparation of the paperwork establishing and executing the trust, related wills and powers of attorney, and funding of the trust.
 Funding is done by the transfer of assets into the trust.